 - Then, before the garlic gets too much dark color, add all the tomato sauce, and let it simmer at medium heat until thicker (but stir it sometimes, take care not to burn the sauce).
 The time depends on how much liquid it is your sauce, count also 20-30 minutes about.
 Season with salt.

 - When the tomatoes/sauce is almost ready start to boil the water for the gnocchi (salted water, as for pasta).
 When it’s boiling drop the gnocchi inside (you can do it in 2-3 times if the pot is not big enough, you don’t have to put too many gnocchi in few water).

 - The gnocchi will be ready when come up to the surface, floating.
 But to be sure that they are cooked try one.
-It will take few minutes, 2-3.
+It will take few minutes, just 2 or 3.

 - Then drain the gnocchi and add them in the pan with the tomato sauce (but remove the garlic first), mix well, add already some fresh basil leaves and some freshly grated Parmigiano Reggiano, 2-3 tablespoons, and mix again.
 Fast, one minute, we just have to mix the gnocchi with the sauce.

 - Now remove the pan from the heat, take 4 terracotta pans (the best and traditional choice, otherwise any other material suitable for the oven, you can also choose just a single big baking pan if you prefer) and add a first layer of gnocchi, then add the mozzarella with some more fresh basil leaves, and then cover with a second layer of gnocchi.
 Finish with a generous amount of freshly grated Parmigiano Reggiano (option: you can put the mozzarella on the top if you prefer, it’s a choice).